Yonet/workshop-nx-labs/building-blocks-of-ngrx/lab-3.md

 6. Export the `selectTickets` and `selectTicketsAsEntities` from the index.ts file in the **tickets-state** lib to make them public.

-1. Refactor the reducer to use the adapter `addAll` method to set the list of tickets and the `addOne` to set an individual ticket.
+1. Refactor the reducer to use the ticketStateAdapter `addAll` method to set the list of tickets and the `addOne` to set an individual ticket.

 1. Update the ticket list component to use the `selectTickets` selector instead of the function literal of `s => s.ticketsStateModel`.